 - Trauma or injury.

-- Endogenous eye health problems (suggestive of a systemic disease).
+- Endogenous eye health problems (suggestive of systemic disease).

-- Inflammation of the sclera of the eye (scleritis or episcleritis) – Leads to dilation of the blood vessels in the eye and is commonly associated with autoimmune disorders, such as rheumatoid arthritis .
+- Inflammation of the sclera of the eye (scleritis or episcleritis) – This leads to the dilation of the blood vessels in the eye and is commonly associated with autoimmune disorders, such as rheumatoid arthritis.